Sullla's AI Survivor Season Three Alternate Histories

 Overall Score: 1

 I have read Alternate Histories sets where leaders scored zero points, where leaders died in all twenty games, and where leaders squandered starting positions that would make a human Deity player jump in joy.
 Yet, there is a valid argument that this may be the single worst Alternate Histories performance ever.
 To start, look at the war counter.
-Despite only being attacked a total of six times – that’s 0.3 invasions per game – Peter died in three quarters of the replays, was the overwhelming favorite for First To Die despite being in the peaceweight majority, did not ever come remotely close to advancing to the championship game, and would have laid a complete egg had he not randomly sniped what should have been Gandhi’s kill in Game 2.
+Peter was attacked only six times - I do not think I have ever seen a defensive war count that low - yet he died in three quarters of the replays, was the overwhelming favorite for First To Die despite being in the peaceweight majority, never sniffed a top two spot, and would have laid a complete egg had he not somehow sniped what should have been Gandhi’s kill in Game 2.
 This was an utterly inexcusable performance for a warmonger with a dream diplomatic setup and golden dogpile opportunities.

 There were two major problems with Peter here.
-First, in this field, he might as well have been Ragnar or Genghis Khan.
-Indeed, if you replaced him with one of those leaders, there would have been little difference (actually, I think those guys might have performed better).
-For whatever reason, Peter would stop expanding after five cities in order to plot a war he had no chance of winning, whether it was against one of his neighbors or a fruitless cross map venture.
-Most games saw him either launch random attacks without rhyme or reason, get absorbed by one of his neighbors, or derail the evil gameplant with troll war declarations.
-His only usefulness to the bad guys was his being so incompetent that he became a mechanism for extra territory for his evil neighbors.
-The second issue, and perhaps one that mitigates this horrific output: Peter had BY FAR the worst land.
+First, in this field, he might as well have been Ragnar or Genghis Khan, as he was the only pure warmonger and by far the worst economic leader in this field.
+Most games saw him launch random attacks without rhyme or reason (often with only 5-6 cities), get absorbed by one of his neighbors, or derail the evil gameplan with troll war declarations.
+The second issue, and perhaps a mitigating factor here: Peter had BY FAR the worst land.
 He had a coastal capital without coastal resources, little room to expand (exacerbated by his poor cultural output), and lots of jungle with land that was not good enough to compensate post-Iron Working.
 His land was so bad (especially relative to his rivals), I think Huayna Capac would have struggled in his position.
-Nevertheless, although there is some debate over if Peter is an underestimated or overrated leader, I see him perfectly rated as a mediocrity.
+With that said, although there is some debate over if Peter is an underestimated or overrated leader due to him sometimes overperforming in other Alternate Histories sets, I personally see him perfectly rated as a mediocrity.

 Best Performance: Surely, you must be joking…